hagai-lvi/yelp-api-exploration/report-exploring-yelp-api.md

 ![](report-exploring-yelp-api_files/figure-html/unnamed-chunk-13-1.png)

 We can see the location of the restaurants that we have retrieved from yelp on a map.
 *The red dot marks the center.
-We have decided to take it because that was the coordinates supplied by Google maps for San Francisco.
+We picked it by approximation as it seemed as the most crowded spot.
 This might not be the best decision, but we thought that it was good enough for now.*

 ----